integreat-io/integreat-transformers/README.md

   in `undefined`
 - If the operand value is not a number, the pipeline value will be untouched

+### `now`

+Returns the current date, regardless of the pipeline value.

+- The date is returned as a JS date, and may for example be transformed with the `date` transformer when needed

 ### `round`

 Will round the pipeline value to the given `precision`.
 Default precision is